KDLT-TV: The Mitchell years

 After a proposed purchase of the station by a consortium of investors known as Group Five Television was abandoned in March 1977, Buford put KXON-TV on the market because it had committed to the construction or purchase of four television stations in other parts of the United States.
 In October 1977, Buford accepted an offer from George N. Gillett Jr. of Wausau, Wisconsin, to purchase KXON-TV.
 It was the first holding of his Gillett Broadcasting.
 Gillett noted that he selected KXON-TV to purchase in part because there were so few TV stations on the market; it was affiliated with ABC, then the top network; and it was a low-band VHF TV station.
 Gillett made improvements to the presentation of the station's two daily newscasts, then branded Metro News, which had perennially been in third place in the market behind KELO-TV and KSFY.
 Despite this, channel 5 remained hamstrung in its ability to capture ratings, especially for local news, in Sioux Falls.
 While KELO-TV and KSFY both had at least three full-power transmitters, KXON only had one.
-Its news department was small even for a market of Sioux Falls' size at the time; it had only nine reporters, half the size of KSFY and a tenth the size of KELO-TV.
-It had less equipment than its competitors, and faced the stigma of being considered a "Mitchell station".
-It did not help matters that KCAU-TV in Sioux City, Iowa put a strong signal to much of the market; for most of the time from the late 1960s to the 1980s, it claimed Sioux Falls as part of its primary coverage area.
+Its news department had nine reporters and was half the size of KSFY and a tenth the size of KELO-TV.
+It had less equipment than its competitors and faced the stigma of being considered a "Mitchell station".
+It did not help matters that KCAU-TV in Sioux City, Iowa, put a strong signal to much of the market; for most of the time from the late 1960s to the 1980s, it claimed Sioux Falls as part of its primary coverage area.

 Gillett sold KXON-TV in 1982 to Dakotaland Broadcasting, owners of KEVN and KIVV in the Rapid City market.
-The call letters were changed to KDLT in October 1982 to reflect the new owners and also to "project a new image".
+The call letters were changed to KDLT on September 27 that year to reflect the new owners (DLT for "Dakotaland Television") and also to "project a new image".
 The station lost its ABC affiliation the next year after ABC approached KSFY-TV, with its larger network of repeaters and higher ratings, to become its new affiliate in eastern South Dakota.
 Consequently, KDLT took over KSFY's former NBC affiliation.